Reabot6/Reabot6/README.md

 - 🌱 **Currently Learning**: Node.js, Express, and how to master backend concepts like tokens, sessions, and authentication.
 - 👯 **Looking to Collaborate On**: Cool, innovative web apps that solve real problems (bonus if it involves creative UI!).
 - 🤔 **Need Help With**: Optimizing API calls, debugging backend logic, and creating seamless user experiences.
+- 〽️ Founder and developer of Devs-info a platform and learning community for beginer developers(https://devs-info.netlify.app)
 - 💬 **Ask Me About**:
   - BoJack Horseman theories (🎭 The View from Halfway Down!).
   - Learning JavaScript the hard way.